 Laura Espino is a Mexican actor and teacher.
 Born to Mexican immigrants in San Francisco, she is a San Francisco native and a teacher in the San Francisco Unified School District, teaching in Spanish and English.
 Currently, she teaches freshmen at the Ruth Asawa San Francisco School of The Arts.
 As a casting professional, she has cast projects at Golden Thread Productions, Marin Theatre, Playwrights Foundation and SF Playhouse.
 As an actor, her credits include work with Theatreworks, The Magic Theatre, Playground, California Shakespeare Theatre, and Playwrights Festival.
 She is a proud company member of TheatreFirst in Berkeley and also a Theatre Bay Area Award Finalist.
 As an MLA Candidate at Stanford University, Laura is a fierce advocate for interdisciplinary art.
-She lives in San Francisco with her partner and two (soon to be three!) kids.
+She lives in San Francisco with her partner and three children.

 Dori L. Jacob, CSA